Blog Post

 This is Part 5 of 5 in The Closeout Playbook series.
 If you missed it, Part 4 covered building a closeout culture that starts at preconstruction.

-Here's a number that should keep every GC executive up at night: on a $50 million project with a 3.5% margin, your entire profit is $1.75 million.
+Here’s a number that should keep every GC executive up at night: on a $50 million project with a 3.5% margin, your entire profit is $1.75 million.
 The owner is holding $5 million in retainage.
-Your profit doesn't exist in your bank account — it exists in a folder of closeout documents you haven't collected yet.
+Your profit doesn’t live in your bank account — it lives in a folder of closeout documents you haven’t collected yet.

-That's not a metaphor.
-That's the actual financial structure of most commercial construction projects.
-And yet closeout consistently gets treated like an administrative chore instead of what it really is: the single highest-stakes financial event on the project.
+That’s not a metaphor.
+That’s the actual financial structure of most commercial construction projects.
+And yet closeout consistently gets treated like an administrative chore instead of what it really is: the last invoice you have to earn, and the one most likely to go unpaid on time.

 The Gap That Should Terrify You